 Apart from the financial benefits, there are safety considerations.

-Your drivers should not be driving if they are too tired.
+- Your drivers should not be driving if they are too tired.
 Your IVMS can alert you to this possibility with in-app alerts or emails.

-Although phoning your driver up to send him home may cause friction and inconvenience, it’s better in the long run than having someone injured or a vehicle wrecked.
+- In vehicle camera monitoring system can be very beneficial.
 For vehicles in which safety is critical, the IVMS can include cameras that face inwards and look at the driver.
-Transmitted video footage will show an office-based employee if the driver is not wearing a seat belt, using a phone, smoking, nodding off or doing anything else that could elevate the level of risk.
+See if the driver is not wearing a seat belt, is using a phone, nodding off or doing anything else that could elevate the level of risk.

 Before choosing a telematics system with IVMS, ask about how the data is presented.
 Aim for the simplest presentation possible.